braver/SideBarTools/readme.md

 ## Credits

 We used [SidebarEnhancements][1] as a starting point, but completely re-implemented everything we wanted to keep.
-Now it comes in at just over 200 lines of super clean python with zero legacy.
+Now it comes in at just over 200 lines of super clean Python with zero legacy.
 Special thanks go out to [@rwols][6] and [@mandx][7] to make this happen.

 [1]: https://packagecontrol.io/packages/SideBarEnhancements